Reflect-RL: Two-Player Online RL Fine-Tuning for LMs: Preliminaries

 The expected return of a policy $\pi$ is $J^\pi := \bbE_{s_1 \sim \mu} [V_1^\pi (s_1)]$, and the goal of RL is to find the optimal policy maximizing $J^\pi$.

 When modeling an application as an MDP, we may encounter the fact that each state $s$ has a separate ``valid'' action space $\cA (s)$.
 Though we can define $\cA = \cup_{s \in \cS} \cA (s)$, the union could be intractably large.
-Another seemingly viable workaround is to define a mapping function $f(s)$ at each state, so that each state's action space can fit in a smaller space: $\\$ Therefore, we assume a state-dependent action space in our work.
+A viable workaround is to define a mapping function $f_s$ at each state, \rebut{such that $\cA (s) \subseteq \{ f_s(a)\ |\ a \in \cA \}$.
+This formulation works smoothly with our approach named ``single-prompt action enumeration'' (\Cref{sec:action_enum}) where $\cA$ consists of choices such as 0, 1, 2, \ldots, and $f_s (a)$ maps them to detailed actions.}

 \paragraph{Policy optimization for MDPs.} Policy optimization is an approach to solve MDPs using parameterized policies.
-Policy optimization techniques for MDPs surround the class of policy gradient (PG, \citet{NIPS1999_464d828b}) methods, which directly adjust the parameters of the policy in a way that maximizes the expected reward.
+Policy optimization techniques for MDPs surround the class of policy gradient (PG, \rebut{or REINFORCE algorithm}, \citet{NIPS1999_464d828b}) methods, which directly adjust the parameters of the policy in a way that maximizes $J^\pi$.
 Let $\pi_\theta$ be a policy parameterized by $\theta$, then the policy gradient is computed as